cwchentw/coru/README.md

 ## System Requirements

 * A C compiler that supports ANSI C
-* Make
+* GNU Make

-We tested `lai` on Ubuntu 18.04 LTS and Amazon Linux.
-The latter is largely RHEL or CentOS compatible.
+We tested `lai` on Ubuntu 18.04 LTS, Amazon Linux and TrueOS.
+Among these OSes, Amazon Linux is largely RHEL or CentOS compatible while TrueOS is FreeBSD-based.
 It should work on any platform that owns a standard C compiler.

+Currently, the Makefile in the project works with GNU Make.
+We may modify it for the compatibilities with other Make implementations.

 ## Supported Languages